Sound Walk September is the yearly global festival celebrating sound walks.

 Teaming up at the end of 2018 , with Geert Vermeire, the convenor of Made of Walking, writer, curator and a locative multi-media expert with a focus on the environment, and with Babak Fakhamzadeh, an award winning locative app developer, we reprised Sound Walk Sunday in 2019 as a global festival, with key institutional partners in Brazil, Australia, Greece, Spain, Germany and Poland, with the event quickly evolving into a month-long Sound Walk September 2019, becoming not only a showcase for innovation, but also a valued community-building resource, bringing practitioners together, many of whom are remotely working creatives who have previously felt isolated or ‘ploughing a lonely furrow’.

 The 2019 edition of Sound Walk September had the organisational support of the international Made of Walking network consisting out of more than 1000 walking creatives worldwide.

 Experience a walking piece

-A Sound Walk Sunday 2019 Media Resource is available.
+A Sound Walk Sunday 2020 Press Kit is available.
 You can also read the FAQ.
 You can also join our group on Facebook and talk with other walking artists.
 Sound Walk September also has a dedicated Twitter account.

-Sound Walk September is a volunteer-led festival, with contributors and organisers earning no fees, with many hundreds of people volunteering time and effort.
-We are establishing an Advisory Board and if you are interested in becoming more involved or are able to support the project through a financial contribution or by volunteering time and effort, please get in touch.
+Lots of individuals donate their time and effort to make Sound Walk September a success.
+If you are interested in becoming more involved or are able to support the project through a financial contribution or by volunteering time and effort, please get in touch.